-The Hunt – Roasted Leg of Wild Boar with Peppers, Fingerling Potato and Pink Grapefruit, served with
+The Hunt – Roasted Leg of Wild Boar with Peppers, Fingerling Potato and Pink Grapefruit.

 About the Wine: